Carhn/PlanItOut/Deliverables/Submitted/Deliverable_2.md

    - Units of Time (Planning Poker): 3 Hours

-   - User Story #6:
+   - User Story #6: As a user, I want to be able to be encouraged by the app so I can feel like I'm being productive.
-   - Priority:
+   - Priority: Could
-   - Units of Time (Planning Poker):
+   - Units of Time (Planning Poker): 2 Hours

-   - User Story #7:
+   - User Story #7: As a user, I want to be reminded of upcoming due dates so I can stay on top of things.
-   - Priority:
+   - Priority: Should
-   - Units of Time (Planning Poker):
+   - Units of Time (Planning Poker): 2 Hours

    - User Story #8: